PhantomXY/Rclone-Mounting/Installing Rclone.md

 >To start your rclone drive you type in :rclone mount --vfs-cache-mode full "Your Remote Drive Name:/" "empty drive letter:"
  * <img src=assets/asset10.png>

->After mounting your drive it will show up under This Pc:
+>After mounting your drive it will show up under This PC:
  * <img src=assets/asset11.png>

 ---
-⚠(note that when you close cmd the drive will close as well.)
+⚠ (note that when you close cmd the drive will close as well.)

 ---